aurbac/workshop-containers-cdk-react-amplify/docs/deploy-backedn-with-ecs.md

 2.6\.
 Give your role a **Name**, type `ecsTaskExecutionRole` and choose **Create Role**.

-## 3. Create your Amazon ECS Task IAM Role for Amazon DynamoDB read only access
+## 3. Create your Amazon ECS Task IAM Role for Amazon DynamoDB Read Only Access

 3.1\.
 Open the IAM console at https://console.aws.amazon.com/iam/.